datacarpentry/python-ecology-lesson/01-starting-with-data.md

 For this lesson, we will be using the Portal Teaching data, a subset of the data from Ernst et al [Long-term monitoring and experimental manipulation of a Chihuahuan Desert ecosystem near Portal, Arizona, USA](http://www.esapubs.org/archive/ecol/E090/118/default.htm)

 We are studying the species and weight of animals caught in plots in our study area.
-The dataset is stored as a `csv` file: each row holds information for a single animal, and the columns represent:
+The dataset is stored as a `.csv` file: each row holds information for a single animal, and the columns represent:

 | Column           | Description                        |